Professional Trustee & Estate Planning Services

 With the benefit of the security of a professional trustee comes the cost of its professional services.
 Typically we charge a fixed fee annually for our membership of $525 + GST every January, and on top of this on a time and cost basis at a rate of $250 + GST for other work.

 Buying a new property, for example, might cost $250-$350 + GST.
 In return, you get strong record keeping, governance, and your trust is safe.

 Click below to request more information about our Professional Trustee Service.

 Summary – your game plan

 Setting up trusts and running them is a very personal thing that needs tailoring and advice as to the asset protection, estate planning and taxation ramifications.
 Governance and succession after death of who controls and runs the trust also need careful attention.
 To ensure you have your game plan in place and up to scratch, you should contact us.
-We have helped many people with all aspects of this process and we invite you to contact us for assistance in setting up and running your structures and putting in place your game plan.
+We have helped many people with all aspects of this process and we invite you to get in touch for assistance with setting up and running your structures.